i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 #### Lesson 2.6: The Negated Gates – NAND, NOR, and XNOR

 > **Key Takeaway:** Negated gates combine basic operations with NOT.
-NAND and NOR are “functionally complete”—you can build anything with just one of them!
+NAND and NOR are “functionally complete.”
+You can build anything with just one of them!

 ##### Operator 4: NAND (The "Not Both" Gate)